-In this article, we'll cover the ins and outs of adding a column in Snowflake, including syntax, use cases, limitations, tips and tricks—and so much more!
+In this article, we'll cover the ins & outs of how to add column in Snowflake table using Snowflake ADD COLUMN, covering its full syntax, use cases, limitations, tips and tricks—and so much more!

 Snowflake provides the ALTER TABLE command for applying structural changes to tables without needing to rebuild or recreate them.